exiang/open_hub_wiki/Module-Function-Hooks-\-getBackendAdvanceSearch.md

 ```
 You may like to list module records in backend search when admin search for a keyword.

+> :information_source: This required modification to your model to implement `searchAdvance()` function

 ```php
 public function getBackendAdvanceSearch($controller, $searchFormModel) {